vitorstabile/projects-design-basics/README.md

 This project have the object to introduce the reader the basics of "How to start and create a software" in the development world.
 I think, many of us, have the skills of programm (knowledge in oriented object programm language, relational database, Front-end tools like HTML, CSS and Javascript) but don't have the basics of how to get the ideia that is in the head and pass to a paper.

 This tutorial will show a basic way in step-by-step form how to start simple project.

+This tutorial was based in the course from Phd Professor [Nelio Alves - UML Design][umlcourse-url] and the YoutTUbe Channel [DevSuperior][devsuperior-url].

 ## <a name="chapter1"></a>Chapter 1: Project Scope